Table of Contents

-All the organisms possess the ability to adapt to the environment through a process of biological variation.
+All organisms possess the ability to adapt to the environment through a process of biological variation.
 Adaptation may differ among different species but they have the same objective, i.e. “adjustment to variation”.
 This results in the enhancement of ability and chance of survival.
 Behaviour is one of the important aspects of adaptation.
 It includes the way they behave, the way they look and how they are built.

 For instance, the animals living in the deserts.
 They retain moisture either through the food they consume or through making burrow into the moist earth to absorb water into their bodies.
-Another example would be the cactus in the middle of the desert drawing nourishment from ground and air.
+Another example would be the cactus in the middle of the desert drawing nourishment from the ground and air.

-The population is defined as “Group of interbreeding individuals of any species that live in a distinct geographical area and compete for similar resources”.
+The population is defined as a “Group of interbreeding individuals of any species that live in a distinct geographical area and compete for similar resources”.
 Population refers to a collection of humans in terms of sociology.
 For instance a population of females between the age of 30 – 50 years in a specific city.

 A local population is a population inhabiting a small area locally.
 Meta-population is referred to a closely related local population.
 Population ecology is a link between ecology, evolution and population genetics.

 Some of the attributes of the population are stated below:

 - Age Pyramid

 The population is comprised of individuals of different ages at any given time.
 The age pyramid shows age distribution in a population.
-The age pyramid of human population illustrates the age distribution of females and males in a combined diagram.
+The age pyramid of the human population illustrates the age distribution of females and males in a combined diagram.
 The shape of the pyramids reflects the growth status of the population.

 - Death Rate

 It is the rate of death of individuals per unit time due to different environmental changes, predation, competition and diseases.

 - Birth Rate